 From my brush with death, I had an awakening, and realized every person on this earth has a story.
 This epiphany eventually ed me to starting Portraits of the Jersey Shore.
 I began to have my eyes opened that is in our stories that we can find connections to each other, bridges to common bonds in a society that seems intent on divisions and walls being built.

-When I am not out meeting people for this page, I can be found with my incredibly awesome wife of 15 years, Mary, and getting routinely climbed on and chased around by our two boys, Jacob, 7, and Elijah, 3.
-When I want to be inspired, I listen to The Clash’s London Calling, watch Wes Anderson and Jim Jarmusch films, or study master photographers and painters, like Henri Cartier-Bresson, Vivian Maier, and Vincent Van Gogh.
-When I want to unplug, I like to go kayaking, go to the beach or on hikes with my family, or simply read Calvin and Hobbes.
-I also love chocolate, preferably of the ice cream variety.
+When I am not out meeting people for this page, I can be found with my incredibly awesome wife of 16 years, Mary, and getting chased around by our two boys, Jacob, 8, and Elijah, 5.
+When I want to be inspired, I listen to The Clash or Josh Garrels, watch Wes Anderson and Jim Jarmusch films, or study master photographers and painters, like Vivian Maier, and Vincent Van Gogh or Makoto Fujimura.
+Oh, and yes, I absolutely love going to the shore every chance I get.